di-02/LFAF_LABS/Reports/Report_Lab_1.md

 I, also, have to mention that productions are picked randomly to generate the strings. but sometimes we can have same string generated several times.

 ![](Images/Screenshot%20from%202023-02-14%2021-21-31.png)

+## Conclusion:

+Each language is identifyed by its grammar which comtains from set of terminal characters, set of non-terminal characters, set of possible productions and initial state.
+Finite automaton is a directed weighted graph which represents the allowed transitions from previous to the next state.
+Finite automaton has three forms of representation : analitycal, table (matrix) representation, graphical representation.